Parents and families play a key role in character development.

 Maria Rose Reifler, a fifth grade teacher in East Los Angeles, recently asked, “Where are the parents?”
 And for good reason.
 Children are losing hope, giving up on life, and feeling insecure about themselves at alarmingly young ages.

 Parents can help reverse this trend by building character strengths in children.
-In Part I of this series, we defined character strengths and introduced the VIA Survey of Character.
-This article describes ways to talk about and reinforce character strengths from preschool through adolescence.
+In Part I of this series of articles, we defined character strengths and introduced the VIA Survey of Character.
+This article describes ways that families talk about and reinforce character strengths from preschool through adolescence.

 I often hear parents of young children say “Good job!” when a child does something noteworthy.
 But do children understand the message behind this general statement?